Guidance

 We also support UK universities to share global best practice, for example via TenU, a collaboration between 10 leading Technology Transfer Offices in the UK, US and Belgium.

-Case study: supporting global research on research
+Case study: supporting a global dialogue on Responsible Research Assessment

 Evolving our international offer